tim486486/quatan/README.md

 ##Database Manager

 * Run launch_dbmanager.py from the orcas folder
-* If running for the first time, click 'Build Database' to create the Tables and Users required to run the Server application.
+* If running for the first time, click 'Build Database' to create the Tables and Users required to run the Server
-* Reference the ORCAS Server manual for more information

 ___